NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``Efficiency[Units="COP"]/Value``               double    W/W             > 0          Yes                  Heating efficiency at the specified outdoor temperature [#]_
   ==============================================  ========  ==============  ===========  ========  =========  ==========================================

-  .. [#] One of the minimum/maximum datapoint pairs must occur at the 47F rated outdoor temperature condition.
-         The other datapoint pairs can be at any temperature.
+  .. [#] Pairs of detailed performance datapoints at outdoor temperatures of 47F, 17F, and 5F are required.
+         Additional optional pairs are allowed at outdoor temperatures of 60F and a user-specified temperature less than 5F.
+         Datapoints at additional outdoor temperatures are not currently supported.
   .. [#] If Capacity is provided, the nominal capacity (``HeatingCapacity``) must also be set in the parent object.
   .. [#] CapacityDescription choices are "minimum" and "maximum".
   .. [#] The COP should not include power required for defrost cycling or drain pan heater operation.